 If you're wondering why the OIO wasn't passed earlier, it's because the FCC didn't have jurisdiction over ISPs.
-To pass the OIO in 2015, the FCC reclassified ISPs as common carriers under Title II.
-This means ISPs are currently classified as a public utility, like water, electricity and sewage.
+To pass the OIO, the FCC had to reclassify ISPs as common carriers under Title II.
+This means ISPs were classified under Title II as a public utility, like water, electricity and sewage.
 That action also brought them under the purview of the FCC and allowed for greater regulation to maintain net neutrality.

 The desire for increased FCC regulation over ISPs was not born overnight.
 In 2007, Comcast was accused of (and subsequently found guilty of) throttling BitTorrent traffic.
-Two organizations, Free Press and Public Knowledge, filed a complaint with the FCC claiming that by throttling service, Comcast violated the 2005 guidelines set forth by the FCC.
+Two organizations, Free Press and Public Knowledge, filed a complaint with the FCC, claiming that by throttling service, Comcast violated the 2005 guidelines set forth by the FCC.

-Following the 2010 ruling, the FCC set out to establish clearer broadband guidelines and published the first draft of the Open Internet Order.
-In 2011, Verizon sued the FCC claiming they had no legal jurisdiction over an ISP, and that the OIO was therefore unlawful.
+Following the 2010 ruling, the FCC set out to establish clearer broadband guidelines and published the first draft of the OIO.
+In 2011, Verizon sued the FCC, claiming it had no legal jurisdiction over an ISP and that the OIO was therefore unlawful.

 In 2014, the U.S. Court of Appeals for the D.C.
-Circuit upheld Verizon's assertions and stated that the OIO could only apply to common carriers and not to Title I organizations such as broadband providers.
+Circuit upheld Verizon's assertions, stating that the OIO could only apply to common carriers and not to Title I organizations such as broadband providers.
 However, since the FCC was the organization that designated broadband providers as Title I in the first place, it was considered within its purview to change that designation.